mkongsivert/BioTools/README.md

 This is a class that I added to aid in keeping track of subscripts on letters.
 It is very simple and is just the combination of a character and an integer.
 I only implemented a parameterized constructor and the two member variables (the character and its subscript).
 #### FM_text
 First, in the interest of saving time in programming, I made the assumption that the only strings that would be loaded into this class would only use the alphabet `['a', 'c', 'g', 't']`.
 Unlike the `rank_support` and `select_support` classes, there is a lot of work being done by both the structure itself and its member functions.
 However, the work being done by the member functions is mostly a lot of elaborate arithmetic and still seems to run in constant time.
 I timed both the `query(std::string pre)` function and the parameterized constructor with different input text lengths (but keeping the length of the queried text the same).
 The `query` function consistently took around 15 miliseconds, whereas the parameterized constructor's time increased proportionally with the size of the input text.

+## Suffix Array
+Implementation of the suffix trie using Ukkonen's algorithm and a function to convert that trie to a suffix array
+### The Tree Class
+This class was built to store a suffix trie on the alphabet `['a', 'c', 'g', 't']`.
+(With minor adjustments, it can be rewritten to accommodate any constant-sized alphabet.)
+This trie can be built from an existing string by using the parameterized constructor or in an online fashion by constructing an empty trie and sequentially calling the `insert` function on each character.